The Team Department of Studies & Teaching

 • Prof Dr Jörg WagnerPresident of the Nordhause University of Applied Sciences

-Under the moderation of Thomas Müller The result was a successful exchange that opened up new perspectives.
+Under the moderation of Thomas Müller, a successful exchange took place that opened up new perspectives.